 Guardian – someone who you have appointed to look after your children if they are under 18.

 Estate – everything that belongs to you at the time of your death.

 Probate – the process where your Will is legally validated.
 Your Executor needs to obtain a Grant of Probate before they can distribute your estate according to your Will’s instructions.

 Among other things, it has to be signed and dated by the Testator in the presence of 2 independent Witnesses (who are not Beneficiaries) and who also sign and date.
 There are also conditions which must be met if the Testator is blind or can’t read or write.

 Does marriage, re-marriage or divorce affect my existing will?

+Yes.
 Previous Wills become invalid if you marry/re-marry.
 If you get divorced, your Will remains as is.
-This a key time to consider the needs of all families and any children from previous relationships in your Will.
+This a key time to consider the needs of all families and any children from previous relationships.